 After conquering her battle with breast cancer, Adrienne is focused more on her future than the struggles in her past.
-This summer, at 22, she married her longtime boyfriend who she had been dating for two years at the time of her diagnosis.
+She married her longtime boyfriend who she had been dating for two years at the time of her diagnosis.
 “I told him ‘I completely understand if you want to leave,’” she says.
 “He did the exact opposite and asked me to marry him.”
 She says that planning the wedding and having something so monumental to look forward to helped her get through.
 “It changed me as a person and I think anybody who gets breast cancer would say that,” she says.

 Janice Freeman, Georgia Tech

 The first time Janice realized there might be something wrong was in December of 2007.
 Halfway through her senior year of college and immersed in projects and homework, she delayed visiting her doctor until April of 2008.
 Three weeks before graduation, at 22 years old, she received the news that she did, in fact, have breast cancer.
 “It was supposed to be a really exciting time,” she says.
 “I spent that summer doing chemo.”